 - 1 large can of chickpeas or 2 cups cooked chickpeas

-- 8 cups of liquid (mix of broth, water and whey)
+- 8 cups of liquid (mix of broth and whey -see notes)

 - 2 tsp salt (to taste)